 Oahu is golf country, with 5 municipal, 9 military, and 20 private courses to choose from.
 The courses range from 9-hole municipals, perfect for beginners, to championship courses that stump even the pros.
-See chapter 7 for complete details on these and other courses.
+See chapter 6 for complete details.

-• Ko Olina Golf Club (© 808/676-5309): Here's a course that's not only in a beautiful setting, but is also downright challenging.
-In fact, Golf Digest named this 6,867-yard, par-72 course one of "America's Top 75 Resort Courses" when it opened in 1992.
-The rolling fairways and elevated tees and a few too many water features (always where you don't want them) will definitely improve your game or humble your attitude.

-• Turtle Bay Resort (@ 808/293-8574): Of the two courses to choose from here, we recommend the 18hole Arnold Palmer Course (formerly the Links at Kuilima), designed by Arnold Palmer and Ed Seay; Golf Digest rated it the fourth best new resort course in 1994.
-Palmer and Seay never meant for golfers to get off too easy-this is a challenging course.
+- Ko Olina Golf Club (© 808/676-5309): Golf Digest named this beautiful 6,867-yard, par-72 course one of "America's Top 75 Resort Courses" when it opened in 1992.
+The rolling fairways and elevated tees and a few too many water features (always where you don't want them) will definitely improve your game or humble your attitude. - Turtle Bay Resort (?)
+808/293-8574): Of the two courses to choose from here, we recommend the 18hole Arnold Palmer Course (formerly the Links at Kuilima), designed by Arnold Palmer and Ed Seay.
+They never meant for golfers to get off too easy-this is a challenging course.
 The front 9 holes, with rolling terrain, only a few trees, and lots of wind, play like a course on the British Isles.
 The back 9 holes have narrower, tree-lined fairways and water.
-In addition to ocean views, the course circles Punahoolapa Marsh, a protected wetland for endangered Hawaiian waterfowl.

-• Makaha Resort Golf Club (@ 808/ 695-7111 or 808/695-5239): The readers of Honolulu, a local city magazine, recently named this challenging course "The Best Golf Course on Oahu," and in 2002 the readers of Golfweek rated it one of Hawaii's top 10.
-Away from the crowds of Honolulu and about an hour's drive, this William Bell-designed course is in Makaha Valley on the leeward side of the island.
-Incredibly beautiful, sheer, 1,500-foot volcanic walls tower over the course, and swaying palm trees and neon-bright bougainvillea surround it; an occasional peacock even struts across the fairways.
-"I was distracted by the beauty" is a great excuse for your score at the end of the day.

-• Olomana Golf Links (© 808/259-7926): This gorgeous course in Waimanalo is on the other side of the island from Waikiki.
+In addition to ocean views, the course circles Punahoolapa Marsh, a protected wetland for endangered Hawaiian waterfowl. - Makaha Resort Golf Club (© 808/ 695-7111 or 808/695-5239): Readers of Honolulu named this challenging course Oahu's best, and in 2002 the readers of Golfweek rated it in Hawaii's top 10.
+An hour's drive from the crowds of Honolulu, this William Bell-designed course is in Makaha Valley on the island's leeward side.
+Incredibly beautiful, sheer, 1,500foot volcanic walls tower over the course, and swaying palm trees and bright bougainvillea surround it; an occasional peacock even struts across the fairways.
+"I was distracted by the beauty" is a great excuse for your score at day's end. - Olomana Golf Links (© 808/259-7926): This gorgeous course in Waimanalo is on the other side of the island from Waikiki.
 The low-handicap golfer may not find this course difficult, but the striking views of the craggy Koolau mountain ridges are worth the greens fees alone.
 The par-72, 6,326-yard course is popular with local residents and visitors.
 The course starts off a bit hilly on the front 9, but flattens out by the back 9.
 The back 9 have their own special surprises, including tricky water hazards.